kusalhettiarachchi/getting-and-clearning-data/CodeBook.md

-# CODE BOOK for the 'tidy_data' data table.
+# CODE BOOK for the project Getting and Cleaning Data.
 ***

 ## Table of Contents